Ocoldwell/etchasketch/readme.md

   grid-template-columns: repeat(var(--grid-cols), 1fr);
 ```

-More to come on color generation.
+More to come on color generation, finished rainbow function and got my click handler working how I want it.
+Next stop is the pencil mode, which in theory I can use some of my other functions to make it easier by iteratively increasing the alpha.
+Colour picker is the last functionality I want to add.